polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 ## Unresolved Questions

-None at this time.
+- **Griefing.** Anyone with enough capital can bridge a cap's worth of an asset and lock it for everyone for 24 hours, at little cost to themselves.
+One option is a refilling limit, where capacity recovers linearly over the window (as in LayerZero's `RateLimiter`) and only transfers that don't fit are held, instead of locking the asset.
+A griefer would then have to keep bridging funds to keep an asset blocked.
+This needs the same per-asset storage as a plain counter.

 ## Future Directions and Related Material
-- **Asset-class default caps at registration.** Add an "asset class" field to the asset registry (stablecoin, ETH-LST, long-tail, etc.) with a per-class default cap multiplier so new asset listings auto-cap at a sensible starting value pending governance refinement.
+- **Asset-class default caps at registration.** Add an "asset class" field to the asset registry (stablecoin, ETH-LST, long-tail, etc.) with a per-class default cap so new assets get a starting cap until governance sets one.
 - **Per-asset limited netting.** If an asset's two-way volume grows enough that its gross cap trips on legitimate traffic, governance could enable netting for that asset.
 The counter would never go below zero and credit from the other direction would be capped at the cap, so the worst case is 2× the cap.
 - **Companion RFC:** the [Snowbridge Emergency Pause Pallet RFC](./0166-snowbridge-emergency-pause-pallet.md) (PR #166) specifies the reactive layer that this preventive layer composes with.